aglasheen/SelfHosting/server_config/ssh.md

-# SSH: Setup & Best Practices
+# SSH

-Short notes and a reference for configuring SSH access on a server.
+Some notes for how to harden SSH on a server

 Inspired by [ Setting up a production ready VPS is a lot easier than I thought. ](https://www.youtube.com/watch?v=F-9KWQByeU0)